You are using an outdated browser. Please upgrade your browser to improve your experience.

 The group advises on all aspects of private and public M&A litigation and related issues around the world.
 Linklaters’ disputes lawyers are experienced in all aspects of M&A transactions and have industry-leading expertise in disputes relating to public offers and warranty agreements.

 We also have significant experience of providing advice to clients in the midst of M&A deals, particularly between signing and completion where one of the parties wishes to find a way out of the deal.
 This has been particularly prevalent during the COVID-19 pandemic, in a wide range of sectors.
 Depending on the client’s position, we help them assess their options for an exit based on an often evolving fact pattern and help them identify and mitigate the risks that are involved, or we help the client enforce the terms of the deal.
 We have considerable experience of commencing court or arbitration proceedings and making or resisting applications for interim relief to enhance or protect the client’s commercial and legal leverage in such scenarios.
-When providing this advice, our Dispute Resolution and Corporate teams work side by side with the client.
+When providing this advice, our teams across Litigation, Arbitration, Investigations and Corporate work side by side with the client.

 We acted for a global bank, as the seller, in an ICC arbitration relating to its sale of part of its banking operations to an overseas bank.
 The purchaser bank notified over 13,000 warranty claims alleging failure to fairly disclose over 100,000 third party claims involving the target, with a total value in excess of US$59 billion.
 The parties settled all bar 29 of these third party claims on confidential terms.

 We represent an international mining company in a LCIA arbitration concerning post-M&A tax indemnity claims arising out of the sale of a company in Latin America.
 The matter involves complex issues of contractual interpretation as well as issues relating to local tax law and procedure and international conventions on the avoidance of double taxation.